comphy-lab/ECOGEN/docs/sphinx_docs/source/Chap6_2improvingECOGEN.rst

 =================
 An API_ documentation is available.
 It is generated thanks to Doxygen_ and special comments in the source code.
 Interested developers will find information on the different classes, methods and functions used in ECOGEN.

-When contributing to the project and to automatize the code documentation using Doxygen, comments should be inserted as follow in header files.
+When contributing to the project and to automate the code documentation using Doxygen, comments should be inserted as follow in header files.

 At the head of files
 --------------------